Basics of Linux - Network Troubleshooting

 ifconfig <interface name>

-interface name is optional in above command, if specified like eth0 or em1 the command will than display information regarding that interface only.
+interface name is optional in above command, if specified like eth0 or em1 the command will than display information regarding that interface only.other related commands are:

 ifup <interface name>